What Is Horner Syndrome?

 Mothers and babies deserve the best possible care during childbirth.
 If this care is not provided and mistakes are made in the delivery room, it can leave lifelong consequences for families.

 If your child suffered a preventable birth injury, you may be able to pursue legal action against the medical team that was negligent with their care.
+An experienced nationwide birth injury lawyer can help you determine if you have a case.
 Get a free case review today to see if your family is eligible for financial compensation.